The Melissa Linville Criminal Justice Scholarship

 - A minimum GPA of 3.0

-- Must be full time or part time students enrolled in classes for the current year.
+- Must be full time or part time student enrolled in classes for the current year

 Crimcheck will review essays for the following criteria: